Skip to content

 About

 A firewall zone is a logical grouping of network interfaces or subnets that share a common security policy.
-Firewalls are often used to control the flow of network traffic between different zones, based on the security policies and rules defined for each zone.
-There are 3 firewall zones, as explained below.
+Firewalls are used to control the flow of network traffic between different zones.
+There are three firewall zones, as explained below.

 Zone Types